gbmhunter/blog/content/pcb-design/component-packages/sc-74a-component-package/index.md

 type: page
 ---

-SC-74A is a synonym for the {{% link-rel text="SOT-23 component package" src="sot-23-component-package/" %}}.
+SC-74A is a synonym for the {{% link text="SOT-23 component package" src="sot-23-component-package/" %}}.